The Toilet That Stands Alone

 There’s no question you want to keep a clean and crime-free transit station.
 But many transportation hubs, lines, or stops need an affordable and safe solution that doesn’t take up a lot of building space or nearby resources.

-The Portland Loo was developed by Madden Fabrication with Portland City staff and officials.
+The Portland Loo® was developed by Madden Fabrication with the City of Portland staff and officials.
 Together, we specifically designed it to prevent problems of other public restrooms, including cleanliness, crime, and upkeep.